 Here is our plan:

-- We have set up one outdoor visiting station.
+- We have set up 2 outdoor visit stations.
 These locations will have social distancing measures in place for residents and visitors to follow that maintain 6 foot distancing and will be staffed by an employee.
 The visitor station will be equipped with hand sanitizer which all parties will use prior to and after each visit.

 - Our employees will have each visitor sign in and provide needed information on the visitation sign in sheet and to complete a wellness screening.
 This screening tool will require a temperature check and questionnaire to be completed.
 Anyone not meeting the requirements of the screening will be required to reschedule the visit.

 - Please bring your own mask(s).
 If one is not available a mask will be provided.
 Masks MUST be worn at all times during the visit.